baldurk/renderdoc/docs/python_api/examples/renderdoc_intro.rst

 Accessing Capture Analysis
 --------------------------

 Once the capture has been loaded, we can now begin the replay analysis.
-To do that we use :py:meth:`~renderdoc.CaptureFile.OpenCapture` which returns a tuple of :py:class:`~renderdoc.ReplayStatus` and :py:class:`~renderdoc.ReplayController`.
+To do that we use :py:meth:`~renderdoc.CaptureFile.OpenCapture` which returns a tuple of :py:class:`~renderdoc.ResultDetails` and :py:class:`~renderdoc.ReplayController`.

 This function call will open the capture and begin to replay it, and initialise the analysis.
 The :py:class:`~renderdoc.ReplayController` returned is the interface to the majority of RenderDoc's replaying functionality.